royabradley/royabradley.github.io/_posts/2022-02-28-north-advice.md

 tags: work
 ---

 Reflecting on the recent passing of Gary North (prolific Christian economist and theologian), Craig Bulkeley takes the opportunity to [chronicle](https://www.garynorth.com/public/23334.cfm?fbclid=IwAR2hNff2ePu204_p4ax9u-lP1JmprLoiWgUOnQeaZzYreVWo1884siOJqh8) Dr. North's life and work in broad detail as a way of honoring his influence and contribution to the church, economic theory, theology, and ethics.
 Bulkeley concludes his article with "advice for the future," outlining "some important principles that enabled [North] to stick to his knitting, stay out of trouble, and be as productive as he was."
 "These," says Bulkeley, "are applicable to everyone."
-I agree.

 ***